Early Pregnancy Clinic

 Our midwives make every effort to see patients according to their appointment time.
 However, for each patient, we also dedicate the time needed to conduct a thorough and complete assessment.
 We thank you for your patience in allowing us to devote the necessary time to each patient.

 If you require testing, the midwife will order this.
 At this time, they may ask you to stay on-site to wait for your results.
 They may also choose to discharge you and conduct a follow-up phone call.
 We unfortunately cannot control wait times for ultrasound and laboratory results.
-The midwives make every effort to review results immediately as soon as they are available.
+The midwives make every effort to review results as soon as they are available.

 • If you are a primary care provider and would like to refer a patient to the Early Pregnancy Clinic, please complete the referral form linked on this webpage and fax it to 416-469-6458.
 In your fax, please include supporting documents as indicated in the referral form.

-• If you are a patient who does not have a primary care provider (family doctor or nurse practitioner) but would like to receive care during your pregnancy, you can contact a prenatal care provider on this list.
-You do not need a referral to see an obstetrician or midwife for prenatal care.
+• You may not need care at the Early Pregnancy Clinic if you are stable and your pregnancy is progressing.
+If you are a patient looking for care during your pregnancy, you can contact a prenatal care provider on this list.
+You do not need a referral to see the listed obstetricians, family doctors or midwives for prenatal care.

 When to go to the Emergency Department